DeepDiverGuy/django-swiftapi/README.md

 ---

-## Filtering and Search (Out of the Box!)
+### Filtering and Search (Out of the Box!)

 You don't need to implement anything.
-Django SwiftAPI automatically enables all filtering and searching functionalities in the `/filter` route using Django Ninja’s features.
+Django-SwiftAPI automatically enables all filtering functionalities in the `/filter` route using Django Ninja’s features.

-### Filtering and Searching

 Try accessing:
 ```